pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 ----------------

 Avionics callback is convenient in that is provides the proper setup for a number of glass avionics devices.
-When you draw function is called, OpenGL is properly set for the device's viewport.
+When your draw function is called, OpenGL is properly set for the device's viewport.
 Additionally, you can draw before, after, or instead of the X-Plane drawing for that device.

 Avionics Drawing Functions